Cangjians/cangjians.github.io/contribute.md

 to test that it actually works, especially if you can do so on a clean machine.

-Once you are happy with it, publish the tarball on the website so that users can download it:

-1. Place the new tarball in the `downloads/$project/` folder in the `cangjians.github.io` source tree,
-2. Run the `update_dirs` script in the `downloads` folder,
-3. Commit and push everything.

-Finally, you need to tag the commit from which you made the release.
+Next you need to tag the commit from which you made the release.
 Back in the source tree of the project you are releasing:

 ```